daniel-liemng/kitchen_shop_react_contentful/README.md

 ![Image](https://github.com/daniel-liemng/kitchen_shop_react_contentful/blob/master/src/screenshoot/kitchen-2.png)

-* The customers can shop all products with basic search by name and categories, sort and advanced search by price, shipping, availability in store
+* The customers can shop all products with basic search by name and categories, sort and advanced search by price, shipping, availability in store.
+There are two options of grid and list layout

 ![Image](https://github.com/daniel-liemng/kitchen_shop_react_contentful/blob/master/src/screenshoot/kitchen-3.png)